 - Hit Enter to accept the default starting point

 - Specify size using the format +[size]M where [size] is an actual value in MB.
 For example, I used +1536M designating majority of the space on my 2GB drive for my primary partition, and leaving 512MB for swap.
+If you have 4GB drive use +3582 and so on.

 - To set up second partition hit n, p, 2